jeffreykegler/hoonlint/misc/whitespace.md

 ## Jogs

-The alignment of a jog is that of its head.
+The column location of a jog is that of its head.
 A jog is **joined** if its head is on the same line as its body.
 Otherwise, a jog is **multiline**.